-I was born in northeastern China and grew up in San Diego, California.
-I completed my undergraduate studies in economics at The University of Chicago, which first turned me on to the complexities of ensuring all people receive the resources and services they deserve.
-Following college, I taught high school science to some really great students in New York City through Teach For America.
-While in living in New York, I then worked on clinical research in addiction medicine as I transitioned my interests in social justice towards medicine.
+I was born in northeastern China and grew up in sunny San Diego, California.
+I completed my undergraduate studies in economics at The University of Chicago.
+Following college, I had the amazing opportunity to teach high school science to some really great students in the South Bronx through Teach For America.
+While in living in New York City, I then worked on clinical research in addiction medicine as I transitioned my interests in social justice towards medicine.

-I received my medical and public health degrees from Oregon Health and Science University in Portland, Oregon.
-Throughout my time in medical school, I really enjoyed the opportunities to hear patients’ stories, not only in terms of their health, but in all the aspects that comprise their lives and their family’s.
-I fell in love with primary care for its strong commitments to continuity of relationships with individuals and families, education, holistic care, and preventive medicine.
+Throughout my time in medical school in Portland, Oregon, I really enjoyed the opportunities to hear patients’ stories, not only in terms of their health, but in all the aspects that comprise their lives and their family’s.
+I fell in love with primary care for its strong commitments to continuity of relationships with individuals and families, education, holistic full-scope care, and preventive medicine.
 I am particularly interested in adolescent medicine and the transition of health practices from pediatrics to early adulthood.
-I am so happy to find myself as a family medicine resident at Valley Medical Center!
+Throughout my time in residency, I’ve also come to deeply love obstetrics, participating in residency education, and being able to develop a panel of Mandarin speaking patients.
+I am so happy to have found myself here as a family medicine resident at Valley Family Medicine!

-Outside of the hospital, I enjoy living in and exploring the beautiful Pacific Northwest with my amazing partner and two cats.
+Outside of the hospital, I enjoy living in and exploring the beautiful Pacific Northwest with my amazing wife Amanda, our two cats, and our ever-growing collection of plants.
 I am a big fan of basketball and soccer, and I am a voracious consumer of podcasts of all kinds.